Mobile menu toggle

 Hardware and design

 The FusionDock Ultra features an understated design that fits right into a professional desk setup.
-There are no flashy logos, LED lights or other design elements.
-The matte-finished aluminum body looks premium, though I wish the color hue matched that of the Mac.
+You will see no flashy logos, LED lights or other design elements.
+The matte-finished aluminum body looks premium, though I wish the color matched the Mac.

-A key highlight of the FusionDock Ultra is its floating design.
-There’s an outer chassis, with the main heart of the docking station sitting inside a recessed area featuring a subtle accent border.
-From a distance, it appears that the inner section is floating.
+A key highlight of the FusionDock Ultra is its eye-catching (and functional) design.
+Inside an outer chassis, the heart of the docking station sits in a recessed area with a subtle accent border.
+From a distance, it looks like the inner section floats.

-Beyond aesthetics, iVanky claims the floating design helps with cooling by improving airflow.
-More on the dock’s cooling later.
+Beyond aesthetics, iVanky says the floating design helps with cooling by improving airflow.
+(More on the dock’s cooling later.)

 The iVanky logo and the subtle LED light.